 Neoclassical Revival emerged around the First World War and lasted until about 1930.
 The style was more simplistic and rejected the previous style's tendency to embellish houses excessively.

 Refined proportions and simplicity are characteristic for Neoclassical Revival.
-The classic rules for the proportion divisions of houses were utilised: the rules described in detail the "correct" ratios for the height and breadth of a façade, the proportions of windows, the relationship between window openings and piers and the height of a room's ceiling to its area, and so on.
+The classic rules for the proportions and divisions of houses were utilised: the rules described in detail the "correct" ratios for the height and breadth of a façade, the proportions of windows, the relationship between window openings and piers and the height of a room's ceiling to its area, and so on.

 In Denmark, Neoclassical Revival existed at the same time – and was often a part of – the "Bedre Byggeskik" movement.

 Classic proportions, proper details and authenticity of materials are characteristic for the Bedre Byggeskik movement.
-Proportions were particularly important with regard to the ratio between the façade and roof, and the windows' size in proportion to the façade, as well as window placement.
+Proportions were particularly important with regard to the ratio between the façade and the roof, and the windows' size in proportion to the façade, as well as window placement.